В этой статье вы узнаете

 Gangway down, pilot disembarked.

-GMDSS Log Book — when closing the radio station/watch – same shall be recorded as per STCW Code Part 4-3 (19,20)
+When closing the radio station/watch – same shall be recorded as per STCW Code Part 4-3 (19,20).

 Departure